-Mean - Woman's hourly rate is 1.7% lower
+Mean - Woman's hourly rate is 0.5% lower

-Median - Woman's hourly rate is 6.8% lower
+Median - Woman's hourly rate is 2.5% lower

-The national average gender pay gap was 7.4% for FTE's in 2020 according to the Office of National Statistics Annual Survey of Hours and Earnings 2020.
-We are therefore extremely proud that our gender pay gap continues to be less than the national average and we have made significant progress in appointing a number of women to senior roles within the Council.
-It is clear that we have made significant progress in the four pay reference quartiles however we recognize that addressing the gender pay gap in the lower quartile remains a challenge for an organization that has retained a significant number of facility services type jobs in-house which nationally have a predominantly female workforce.
+The national average gender pay gap was 8.3% for full time employees in 2022 according to provisional estimates of the Office of National Statistics Annual Survey of Hours and Earnings 2022.
+We are therefore extremely proud that our gender pay gap continues to be less than the national average and we have made significant progress in appointing several women to senior roles within the Council.
+We have made significant progress in the four pay reference quartiles however we recognize that addressing the gender pay gap in the lower quartile remains a challenge for an organization that has retained a significant number of facility services type jobs in-house which nationally have a predominantly female workforce.